VBA Arithmetic Operators: Addition, Subtraction, Multiplication

 VBA Arithmetic Operators Example

-If the button is in active state (green background colour), then it’s in design mode.
+If the button is in the active state (green background color), then it is in Design Mode.
 You cannot execute code in this state.
 If it is not in the active state (white background color), then it allows you to run the code.

 VBA Arithmetic Operators Example